earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

 )
 ~~~

-This code creates an Airflow BashOperator object called extract_data, the task will run a Python script located at /path/to/extract_script.py.
+This code creates an Airflow BashOperator object called `extract_data`, the task will run a Python script located at `/path/to/extract_script.py`.

-Here's what each of the arguments in the BashOperator() function call represents:
+Here's what each argument in the `BashOperator()` function call represents:

 - `task_id`: A string that uniquely identifies the task.
 In this case, it is set to `extract_data`.
 - `bash_command`: The Bash command that the task should execute.
 In this case, it is set to `python /path/to/extract_script.py`, which will execute the Python script that extracts data from a source file.